 Medicare Part A is your hospital inpatient coverage and Medicare Part B is your medical coverage.
 Without additional coverage, you are responsible for the shared costs listed above.

 This surprises many seniors getting their Medicare benefits for the first time.
 And that’s why it’s so important to understand one basic fact.
 Healthcare in the United States is very expensive, and most people simply can’t afford to pay their share of hospital costs out-of-pocket.
+Medicare Parts A and B pay about 80 percent of your major medical costs.
+The beneficiary pays the other 20 percent out of pocket or through additional insurance.

 Why Are Medicare Supplemental Insurance Worth It?

 Medicare, as originally designed, does the heavy lifting.
 It covers the bulk of all major medical costs for its beneficiaries.
 Medicare is the primary payor for all healthcare claims for its beneficiaries.
 However, from its inception, Medicare was designed to work with other coverage.
+If you do not buy additional coverage from a private insurer, you can expect to pay high medical bills out of pocket.

 With Original Medicare, which you keep when you have a Medigap plan, you are free to choose your doctors, hospital, and other healthcare providers.
 With Medicare Advantage, you lose these benefits because these plans restrict you to their network of providers.
 And, in most cases, they also require you to get a referral (permission) to see a specialist.